saurabhkirtani/dht11-azureIoT/README.md

 3. In the Solution Explorer window, open Sensors.OneWire.
 Right click on References -> select Add Reference.
 In the popup, select Sensors.DHT in the Projects tab. ![Image Add reference](https://github.com/saurabhkirtani/dht11-azureIoT/blob/master/images/addref.PNG).

-Rebuild the solution and then Clean the solution by going to the **Build** toolbar at the top in your Visual Studio 2015. *(If you're still getting a red sqiggly line for Sensors.Dht namespace in Mainpage.Xaml.cs , rebuild the solution to resolve)*s
+Rebuild the solution and then Clean the solution by going to the **Build** toolbar at the top in your Visual Studio 2015. *(If you're still getting a red sqiggly line for Sensors.Dht namespace in Mainpage.Xaml.cs , rebuild the solution to resolve)*

 4. Without giving power to the Raspberry Pi 2 yet, make sure you have connected the DHT11 sensor to the Raspberry Pi as per below.
 Pin mapping of Raspberry Pi 2 is [available here](https://developer.microsoft.com/en-us/windows/iot/win10/samples/pinmappingsrpi2)